lamek/angular-crudy-bot/README.md

-# Angular CRUD bot sample
+# Angular database schema bot sample

-Developer sample written in Angular, demonstrating how to use Function Calling in the Gemini API to collaboratively and iteratively create a database schema by specifying CRUD (Create Read Update Delete) operations in human readable form.
+Developer sample written in Angular, demonstrating how to use Function Calling in the Gemini API to collaboratively and iteratively create a database schema using natural language prompt.

 This project was initially generated with
 [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.